HyperCraxy/NamingStandard/README.md

 # Unified Naming Convention
 aka UNC, is an organization between executor developers to provide a unified scripting API for our scripters.

-## UNC Has Retired 👋

-Who would've thought a globally documented API would be **such a hit**?
-We sure did!
-UNC was a great concept and it's lifespan proved it, focusing on building an excellent API for scripters allowed for those scripters to create great scripts, making our software just that more usable.

-Two years ago, UNC helped to resolve the issue of poorly named functions.
-Today, it's founders at ([Script-Ware](https://script-ware.com/)) have stopped engineering script execution software for Roblox where these functions are used.

-You are welcome to keep using UNC as a benchmark for software, but it will eventually grow out of date with newer features.
-We're sorry!
-We hope one day we'll make it up to you.

 ---
-~~**Please go to our official website for better styled information: https://scriptunc.org/**~~

 This website has since been removed, you can find all of the same information below.

-## Why?
-Over the years scripting has gotten more and more complex to support multiple executors.
-This is because of the many unique naming conventions various executors use.

 Consider the following scenario.
 You want to know if a function belongs to the executor or not.
 In order for this code to be cross compatiable with all executors code like this is needed:
 ```lua